Manny Viveiros: Coaching career

 He switched to coaching after retiring early into the 2006-07 season due to a back injury and took over head coaching duties at Klagenfurter AC for the 2007-08 campaign.
 He guided the team to a national championship as a coach in 2009 and to the finals in 2011.
 However, after a disappointing 2011-12 season Viveiros was removed from his position as head coach, but then was named sports director of the club.

 He coached the Austrian national team for three years that included the participation at the 2014 Olympic Games.
 He did not have his contract renewed in April 2014.

 In 2014, he joined the coaching staff of German team ERC Ingolstadt as an assistant, working under Larry Huras.
 ERC reached the finals of the Deutsche Eishockey Liga that season.
 Viveiros was promoted to head coach for the following campaign.
 He was sacked on November 14, 2015, after his team had collected only 17 points from 18 games.

-Viveiros was formerly the head coach for the Swift Current Broncos of the Western Hockey League.
+Viveiros was formerly the head coach for the Swift Current Broncos of the Western Hockey League (WHL).
 On May 25, 2018, he was named as an assistant coach for the Edmonton Oilers.
 After one season in Edmonton, he returned to the WHL as head coach of the Spokane Chiefs.

 On August 31, 2020, he was brought on as head coach for the Henderson Silver Knights, the AHL affiliate of the Vegas Golden Knights.
+After three seasons coaching Henderson, with just one playoff berth, Viveiros and the organization mutually parted ways on April 19, 2023.

+On August 24, 2023, Viveiros was named head coach of the Vancouver Giants, returning to the WHL.